-We allow you the opportunity under FCRA to correct, amend (rectify), or request a copy of your information or delete information that you feel is inaccurate or incomplete.
-We also give the right for you to restrict your data from being processed (restriction).
+We allow you the opportunity under FCRA to correct, amend (rectify), or request a copy of your information, or delete information that you feel is inaccurate or incomplete.
+We also give you the right for you to restrict your data from being processed (restriction).

 For dispute resolution or questions regarding your rights under FCRA, please contact:

 3901 Mary Eliza Trace NW, Suite 203

 To learn more about the federal FCRA, please visit https://www.ftc.gov/enforcement/rules/rulemaking-regulatory-reform-proceedings/fair-credit-reporting-act.

 EU and the UK GDPR (General Data Protection Regulation)